Winnipeg

 Under City of Winnipeg By-Law No. 119/2004, the Library Advisory Committees report to the Winnipeg Public Library Board.
 The Board reports to City Council through the Standing Policy Committee on Protection and Community Services.

-How to Join a Library Advisory Committee
+Library Advisory Committee Meeting Minutes